 My practical food storage education first began in the mid 1980’s when I attempted to store a winter’s worth of food and household sundries.
-I live in the snow belt on a rural back road and in those days it was not at all unusual for us to be literally snowed in and house bound for a week at a time; a few times every winter.
+I live on a rural back road in the snow belt and those days it was not at all unusual for us to be literally snowed in and house bound for a week at a time.

-In practice the food and supplies last longer than a year and I almost never completely run out of anything and always end the year with a surplus of goods to be rolled over into the following year.
+In practice the food and supplies will last longer than a year and I almost never completely run out of anything.
+I always end the year with a surplus of goods that are rolled over into the following year.

-In theory, by comparing this year’s 2013 household & pantry inventory, the list that follows below, and my future 2014 household & pantry inventory that I’ll take at the end of next spring, those interested in such things will be able to determine quantities of food and supplies that I use in my home.
+In theory, by comparing this year’s household & pantry inventory with the list that follows below; and then compare both lists with my future household & pantry inventory that I’ll take at the end of next spring, those interested in such things will be able to determine quantities of food and supplies that I use in my home.

 From all 3 lists you’ll have a good idea of what my husband and I eat and consume in 1 years’ time.